f5devcentral/f5-rseries-training/docs/automating_rseries.rst

 Automating F5OS on rSeries
 ===========================================

+The F5OS RESTCONF/NETCONF programmability interface is based on standard OpenConfig YANG data models.
+F5OS leverages these OpenConfig schemas and extends them with F5-specific namespaces to manage hardware, network, and software images.
+For certain fields (e.g., openconfig-if-ethernet:port-speed), valid values are defined externally in the OpenConfig YANG repositories, not within F5 documentation.
+For reference, see the official OpenConfig YANG model repositories:

+`openconfig/public: Repository for publishing OpenConfig models, documentation, and other material developed by the OpenConfig operators group. <https://github.com/openconfig/public>`_

+and

+`Vendor-neutral, model-driven network management designed by users <https://www.openconfig.net/>`_

 Since F5OS is an API first architecture, everything is automatable at the F5OS layer.
 There are F5OS API's for every function, and the webUI and CLI are built on top of the API.
 API reference materials are published on clouddocs.f5.com in addition to the most common API workflows.
 In addition, Terraform providers and Ansible collections are also available for F5OS, and more functionality is being added with each release of those packages.

 If you want to see what API functions are available you can view the API reference documentation for the specific F5OS version you are running.
 As you can see, rSeries / F5OS-A have its own API reference pages and F5OS-C / VELOS have similar pages, most of the API calls are common except for those that are specific to the platform.